AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // Warning: (ae-missing-release-tag) "getClientAssertion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function getClientAssertion(clientAssertion: string | ClientAssertionCallback, clientId: string, tokenEndpoint?: string, claims?: string): Promise<string>;
+export function getClientAssertion(clientAssertion: string | ClientAssertionCallback, clientId: string, tokenEndpoint?: string): Promise<string>;

 // Warning: (ae-missing-release-tag) "getDeserializedResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //